Defying Conventional Wisdom in Spectroscopy: Power Narrowing on IBM Quantum

-In this work we use qubit 0 of ibmq\_manila, one of the IBM Quantum Falcon r5.11L Processors~\cite{IBM}.
-It consists of five transmon qubits~\cite{Koch2007}.
-At the time of the demonstrations that use any but the $L^{\frac32}$ pulse --- 3 June 2023 --- the parameters of this qubit were calibrated as follows: the qubit frequency was $4.96229$~GHz, with anharmonicity $-0.34463$~GHz.
-The T1 coherence time was $166.44~\mathrm{\mu s}$, the T2 coherence time was $116.53~\mathrm{\mu s}$ and the readout assignment error was $3.14$\%.
-The $L^{\frac32}$ pulse demonstrations were on 24 August 2023 when the qubit frequency was $4.96236$~GHz, with anharmonicity $-0.34463$~GHz, the T1 and T2 coherence times were $148.16~\mathrm{\mu s}$ and $56.53~\mathrm{\mu s}$ respectively, and the readout assignment error was $2.07$\%.
-The ibmq\_manila processor was engaged by using the Qiskit Pulse framework for Python to establish pulse-level control of the hardware.
-There are a few limitations of the Qiskit Pulse framework, the most relevant among which are: (i) an upper limit on the pulse duration, which should be much shorter than the T1 and T2 times; (ii) a lower limit on the pulse duration due to discretisation of the pulse amplitude shape into small intervals of $2/9$~ns each; (iii) an upper limit of the magnitude of the driving pulse.
-Nevertheless, one can control the coupling, its phase, and the driving frequency and implement various quantum control models on one or more qubits.
+We used the Qiskit Pulse framework for Python to establish pulse-level control of the hardware.
+The most relevant limitations of the Qiskit Pulse framework are: (i) a (soft) upper limit on the pulse duration at few $\mu s$; (ii) a lower limit on the pulse duration due to discretisation of the pulse amplitude shape into small intervals of $2/9$~ns each; (iii) an upper limit of the magnitude of the driving pulse; (iv) default measurement of the population of the first two levels only, where leakage is included in the excited level.
 Each point on the figures below is the average of 1024 shots.